 The General Society of Mayflower Descendants (GSMD) was established on January 12, 1897 when 27 delegates from the first four State Societies (NY, CT, MA, PA) met at Pilgrim Hall in Plymouth, Massachusetts.
-Today the society is made up of 53 Member Societies, formerly known as State Societies and boasts a membership with almost 30,000 members.
-The General Society is governed by the General Congress, the General Board of Assistants and the Executive Committee.
-A staff of 20+ at the headquarters in Plymouth, Massachusetts handle the daily operations of the organization.
+Today the society is made up of 53 Member Societies, formerly known as State Societies, and boasts a membership with almost 30,000 members.
+The General Society is governed by the General Congress, the General Board of Assistants, and the Executive Committee.
+A staff of 20+ at the headquarters in Plymouth, Massachusetts handles the daily operations of the organization.

 The First General Congress was held on September 6, 1897 at the First Parish Church in Plymouth, Massachusetts.
 The date was chosen in honor of the anniversary of the departure of the Mayflower from Plymouth, England.

 The General Congress is held every three years in September in Plymouth, Massachusetts, and while governance is done by officers and delegates, many members attend for the activities that are offered.